CIS-566-Fall-2023/hw04-stylization/README.md

 [EXAMPLE IMAGES]

-## More Interesting Surface and Shadow Shader
+## More Interesting Surface and Shadow Shaders
 Based on your concept art, let's create a custom surface shader for the objects in your scene.
 This should include the following:

 Surface shading: